Automatix: Evolution and corporate merger

 Automatix raised large amounts of venture capital, and went public in 1983, but was not profitable until the early 1990s.
 In 1994, Automatix merged with another machine vision company, Itran Corp., to form Acuity Imaging, Inc. Acuity was acquired by Robotics Vision Systems Inc. (RVSI) in September 1995.
+Acuity developed the Data Matrix 2-D barcode, after acquiring the rights from International Data Matrix.
 As of 2004, RVSI supported the evolved Automatix machine vision package under the PowerVision brand.

-In August 2005 RVSI itself was acquired by Siemens Energy and Automation who by mid-2008 are marketing the RVSI Visionscape and Hawkeye products alongside their own SIMATIC brand, some of which are re-branded DVT/Cognex smart cameras.
-In September 2008, Microscan Systems, Inc., of Renton, Washington, acquired Siemens' Machine Vision business, including Visionscape and Hawkeye.
+In August 2005 RVSI itself was acquired by Siemens Energy and Automation who by mid-2008 were marketing the RVSI Visionscape and Hawkeye products alongside their own SIMATIC brand, some of which were re-branded DVT/Cognex smart cameras.
+In September 2008, Microscan Systems, of Renton, Washington, acquired Siemens' Machine Vision business, including Visionscape and Hawkeye.
 As of August 2016, the Powervision system developed by Automatix was still available from RPC Machine Vision Systems, a value added reseller of Microscan.
-However, in December 2017, Microscan was purchased by Omron Corporation, and its product lines, including MicroHawk and Visionscape, are sold through Omron's distribution network.
+Then, in December 2017, Microscan was purchased by Omron Corporation, and its product lines, including MicroHawk and Visionscape, are sold through Omron's distribution network.